 If you have watched your Google Analytics in the past few years, you may be seeing the trend of mobile users on the rise.
-According to a Statista post, in 2021, 54.4% of website traffic came from mobile devices.
+In most cases, the majority of website traffic now comes from mobile devices.
 Because mobile traffic has, and continues to increase, the way we approach website design also changes.

 Over half of website traffic now comes from mobile devices!